jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {string} logs
      *
-     * Toggle on / off the error logging.
+     * Toggle on / off the logging of console errors.
      *
      * @default enabled for development build only
      */